aeonSolutions/aeonlabs-open-software-catalogue/README.md

 ###  [![CodeFactor](https://www.codefactor.io/repository/github/aeonsolutions/aeonlabs_android-barcode-scanner/badge)](https://www.codefactor.io/repository/github/aeonsolutions/aeonlabs_android-barcode-scanner) [Prototype Cloud Server Barcode & QR code Scanner](https://github.com/aeonSolutions/Aeonlabs_Android-Barcode-Scanner) <sup>(2021-)</sup>
 **Project Total: 32 work.h**

 is an Android App available on AeonLabs Google Play Store.
-The purpose of this App is to automate stock materials and products at a warehouse or a site, by scanning products and materials with individual barcode / QR codes and upload them to any enterprise cloud server API.
+The purpose of this App is to automate stock materials and products at a warehouse or a site, by scanning products and materials with individual barcode / QR codes and uploading them to any enterprise cloud server API.
 This app was coded in Android and uses SQLite for the management of scanned barcodes and QR codes.

 Available on AeonLabs Google Play free to download: